Paul Goldsmith (politician): Early political career

 Goldsmith contested the Maungakiekie electorate in the 2005 general election for the National Party.
 At this time, National was led by Don Brash, whose biography by Goldsmith was published the same year.
 Goldsmith was defeated by the incumbent, Labour's Mark Gosche, and due to his low list placing (59 on the National Party list), did not enter Parliament.

 Goldsmith successfully stood for the Auckland City Council Hobson Ward at the 2007 local body elections as a member of Citizens & Ratepayers.
 He was appointed deputy finance chairman by Mayor John Banks and chaired the community services committee.
 During his term, Goldsmith was criticised by the Auckland City Mission and the Green Party for instructing council officers to investigate removing homeless people from the city centre and refusing to rule out arresting homeless people to do so.

 He sought but missed out on the Citizens & Ratepayers candidacy in the Ōrākei ward of the new Auckland Council at the 2010 Auckland elections, and was instead selected to contest Albert-Eden-Roskill.
 He finished third, behind Christine Fletcher and Cathy Casey, in the two-member ward.

-Member of Parliament

 Fifth National Government, 2011–2017

 Goldsmith stood in the Epsom electorate at the 2011 general election, but lost the electorate vote to John Banks, who earlier in 2011 had joined ACT New Zealand.
 Goldsmith had been expected to lose; National leader John Key encouraged National voters to elect the ACT candidate in Epsom to keep the smaller party in Parliament.
 Goldsmith was ranked 39th on the National Party list and was elected as a list MP sitting in the 50th Parliament.
 During his first term in parliament, Goldsmith was deputy chairperson and, from 2013, chairperson of the finance and expenditure select committee.
 He was also a member of the local government and environment committee.